aws-cloudformation/cloudformation-cli/doc_source/resource-type-walkthrough.md

    --stack-name "wordpress"
    ```

-   As CloudFormation creates the stack, it should invoke your resource provider create handler to provision a resource of type `Custom::Testing::WordPress` as part of the `wordpress` stack\.
+   As CloudFormation creates the stack, it should invoke your resource type create handler to provision a resource of type `Example::Testing::WordPress` as part of the `wordpress` stack\.

-As a final test of the resource provider delete handler, you can delete the `wordpress` stack\.
+As a final test of the resource type delete handler, you can delete the `wordpress` stack\.

 ```
 aws cloudformation delete-stack --region us-west-2 \